Still Praying: Background and promotion

 On October 13, 2023, Westside Gunn released his fifth studio album, And Then You Pray for Me, to favorable reviews.
 After its release, Still Praying began development as the third and final installment in a thematic trilogy, following Pray for Paris (2020) and And Then You Pray for Me (2023).

 On October 31, 2024, Westside Gunn released his EP, 11, the day before the release of Still Praying.
 As he comments about the mixtape on Complex, "Some paintings are masterpieces, and this just happens to be one.
 I wanted to show everybody not only am I the best curator; but I can also rap my ass off."
-He also commented on Hypebeast that 11 is dedicated to his brother, who was murdered in April.
+He also commented on Hypebeast that 11 is dedicated to his friend, who was murdered in April.
 In promotion of the mixtape after its release, the Heels Have Eyes 3 event took place in Chicago on November 2, 2024, promoted by Fourth Rope.

-Album cover

 The album cover of Still Praying features the late American WWE and WCW professional wrestler, Sid Eudy, who died of cancer at the age of 63, on August 26, 2024.